Initialize the Cisco AMP Beat

 For more information on specific Event type IDs, see https://api-docs.amp.cisco.com/api_actions/details?api_action=GET+%2Fv0%2Fevent_types&api_host=api.amp.cisco.com&api_resource=Event+Type&api_version=v0.

-4. Check the status of the service:
+2. Check the status of the service to confirm that it’s running:

 ./lrctl ciscoampbeat status